 I don’t purposefully set out to paint anything in particular but rather allow the painting process to take me on an exquisite journey.
 That journey may be guided by my mood or my desire to capture a moment in time, a feeling or perhaps a place I have visited.
 Moulding myself into my artwork, finding myself one with the paint, I intuitively choose each element, freeing my mind of all thoughts other than where the painting dares me to go.
 It is with unabashed excitement I view the blank canvas before me and with great gusto I launch myself into the unknown.

 Excitedly I watch as each piece evolves though the layering of paint, mediums, textiles and texture allowing the artwork its own personality and unwritten words to speak.
 I am in love with the creative process.
 My artistic journey has now spanned forty years and today I am still as excited about being ‘on the road that never ends’, as I was when I was sixteen attending my first day at art college.
 I expect the coming decade to reveal new works with strong imagery and design, drawing on my cultural, life and travel experiences to create ever-changing works of art that reflects to the viewer a sense of mystery, wonder and beauty.

-Influences: To my beloved grandmother – Olive Howell who lived with my family since the time of my birth.
-Throughout my childhood and teenage years I watched her paint, until she was 83 years of age and near blind with cataracts.
+Influences: My beloved grandmother – Olive Howell who lived with my family since the time of my birth.
+Throughout my childhood and teenage years I watched her paint, until she was 83 years of age and near blind with cataract.
 It was she who introduced me oil paint and watercolour, and to the works of Tom Roberts, Arthur Streeton, Frederick McCubbin and Hans Heysen, whose paintings are indelibly etched on my mind.